LouisRuncieman/TextAnalysis/README.md

 #### `porter_stem_tokens`

 Convert word tokens into their stem (root).
 This is done by removing affixes from the word token (such as de-, bi-, ,-es, -ing, -s).
 Done via the Porter Algorithm.
-Note that stemming a word or sentence may result in words that are not actual words (for example universe is stemmed to univers).
+Note that stemming a word or sentence may result in words that are not actual words (for example 'universe' is stemmed to 'univers').

 #### `lemmatize_tokens`